Mbuhliagah/data-scraping/README.md

 ### Description

 We have been using various datasets in the course that are either model/toy datasets or collected in conditions fairly remote to local relevance.
-With the newfound API and webscrapping skills that you learned, this project challenges you to create a dataset revolving around a topic, problem, or theme of your choice, clean it, properly document it, and submit it to the Kaggle dataset repository.
+With the newfound API and webscraping skills that you learned, this project challenges you to create a dataset revolving around a topic, problem, or theme of your choice, clean it, properly document it, and submit it to the Kaggle dataset repository.
 Curating and sharing a dataset is an integral part of your skills and practice as a data scientist that should not be overlooked!

 For project 3, your goal is three-fold: